Simar710/Plangains-MVP/docs/STRIPE_TESTING.md

 ## 3) Start webhook forwarding
 - In a new terminal:
-  - `stripe listen --forward-to localhost:3000/api/stripe/webhook`
+  - `stripe listen --forward-to http://localhost:3000/api/stripe/webhook --forward-connect-to http://localhost:3000/api/stripe/webhook`
 - Copy the webhook signing secret printed by the CLI into `.env.local`:
   - `STRIPE_WEBHOOK_SECRET=whsec_...`
+  - Do not use the Dashboard endpoint secret for CLI-forwarded events.
+  - Ensure Stripe CLI is logged into the same Stripe account/sandbox as your API keys.

 ## 4) Enable debug logging (optional)
 - Set `DEBUG_STRIPE=true` in `.env.local`